 They are often active at dawn and dusk, and they typically hunt alone.

-Bobcats are found in every state except for Alaska, and they prefer areas with dense vegetation where they can hide from predators and prey.
+Bobcats can live in various biomes, and they prefer areas with dense vegetation where they can hide from predators and prey.

 Can You Kill A Bobcat On Your Property?

 In most cases, it is legal to kill a bobcat on your property in the United States.